scalar-labs/scalardl/docs/getting-started-auditor.md

 scalar.dl.client.auditor.host=localhost
 ```

-Then, you can register your certificate just like you have been doing usually without Auditor.
+Then, you can register your certificate just like you have been doing usually (without Auditor).

 ```
 client/bin/register-cert --properties client.properties
 ```

-Not that this registers the certificate to both Ledger and Auditor.
+Note that this registers the certificate to both Ledger and Auditor.

 ## Register your contracts

-For registering contracts, you can also do as before.
+For registering contracts, you can also do as usual.

 ```
 client/bin/register-contract --properties client.properties --contract-id StateUpdater --contract-binary-name com.org1.contract.StateUpdater --contract-class-file build/classes/java/main/com/org1/contract/StateUpdater.class